AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 ![not secure enough](memes/notsecureenough2.jpg)

 Very disappointing.
-However, there is an interesting observation to be made: the rejection of the code took much longer than previous tries.
+Nevertheless, there is an interesting observation to be made: the rejection of this code took much longer than previous tries.
 Could this mean it passes more checks?
 Trying again, the time varies wildly.
 Could this mean some of these faults are random?
-Since I pass them with not insignificant probability, perhaps I could just submit the code several time and get lucky once.
+Since I probably pass them with not insignificant probability, I could probably just submit the code several times and probably get lucky once.
+Probably.

-And indeed, it eventually yields the flag!
+It eventually yields the flag!

 ![turn tables](memes/turntables.jpg)

-In fact, it turned out afterwards (thanks Neige!) the "random component" was due to a bug on my part when computing `e`.
+It turned out afterwards (thanks Neige!) the "random component" was due to a bug on my part when computing $e$, where I should have divided both $p-1$ and $q-1$ by their gcd in order to ensure coprimeness.